rickydangc/Team21_DeepLearningInDrugDiscovery/diff_vae/README.md

 # Variational Junction Tree Encoder-Decoder

 The folder contains the training and testing scripts for variational junction tree encoder-decoder.
-The trained model is saved in `models/` for all datasets.
+The origin trained model saved in `models/` for all datasets and the new trained model of logp04 saved in `newmodels\` folder.
 Sample translations of the test set are provided in `results/` folder.

 Please make sure that this repo can be found by the system by running
 ```
-export PYTHONPATH=$path_to_repo/iclr19-graph2graph
+export PYTHONPATH=$PYTHONPATH:path_to_repo/
 ```

 ## Preprocessing